Corporate Governance Statement

 While the Board acknowledges that it is responsible for the overall control framework of the Group, it recognises that no cost effective internal control system will preclude all errors and irregularities.

 The Group has developed a comprehensive, enterprise-wide risk management framework.
-Management actively participate in the identification, assessment, and monitoring of new and existing risks.
+Management actively participates in the identification, assessment, and monitoring of new and existing risks.
 Particular attention is given to market risks that could impact on the Group.
-Management undertake regular reporting to appraise the Audit Committee and the Board of the Company’s risks and the treatment of those risks.
+Management undertakes regular reporting to appraise the Audit Committee and the Board of the Company's risks and the treatment of those risks.

 The Audit Committee reviews and if considered satisfactory, recommends for approval by the Board annually, the Company's insurance programme.

-The Group has adopted a Wholesale Electricity Trading Policy to manage the risk relating to the purchasing of electricity from the wholesale electricity market.
+The Group has adopted a Wholesale Electricity and Carbon Trading Policy to manage the risk relating to the purchasing of electricity from the wholesale electricity market and sale of carbon related products.
 Derivative instruments can be used to set the price of electricity at a future nominated time.
-The Wholesale Electricity Trading Policy allows wholesale electricity trading to occur within risk limits set by the Board.
+The Wholesale Electricity and Carbon Trading Policy allows wholesale electricity trading to occur within risk limits set by the Board.

 The Group has a Board approved Treasury Policy to manage finance, interest rate, foreign exchange and foreign investment risks.
 The Policy approves the use of certain instruments for risk management purposes, and it prohibits any activity that is purely speculative in nature.
 It also sets out exposure limits, delegated authorities and internal controls.
 The Policy is reviewed by management annually and independently every three years.